-- contemporary Australian novels such as The ratcatcher's daughter - the works of William Shakespeare such as A midsummer night's dream - a selection of contemporary short stories and poems - contemporary films about the hero's journey
+- Contemporary novels such as Wonder - An introduction to the works of William Shakespeare - a selection of contemporary short stories and poems - contemporary films about the hero's journey

 In English, students learn to speak, listen to, read, view, write and shape texts.
 They develop their ability to analyse how texts are constructed for particular purposes and to suit different contexts.
 Students are also expected to make deliberate choices when constructing their own texts in order to achieve different purposes.